-We do not own any oil palm plantations, nor operate any palm oil refineries.
+We do not own any oil palm plantations or operate any palm oil refineries.
 Instead, we source palm oil from carefully screened, responsible producers in Malaysia and Indonesia that are committed to certification and principles of sustainability.
 We source certified palm oil directly from the producer companies instead of purchasing separate certificates from the world market.
 Buying directly from producer companies provides us with better transparency and influence in our supply chain – the more direct the supply chain, the better.

 Oil palm – superior oil yield, smaller carbon footprint

 The oil palm (Elaeis guineensis) is a perennial plant that thrives in tropical areas.
 Compared to other oil plants, its oil yield is superior: on average, 4 tons per hectare and at best up to 8 tons per hectare.
 Oil palm cultivation is very efficient in terms of land use and consumes the least energy compared to many other oil plants.
 The oil palm also produces oil year round for decades, providing steady income for those cultivating it.

 There is "good" palm oil and there is "bad palm oil".
-The biofuels industry is required by law to ensure that the palm oil they use is verifiably sustainably produced, and that the use of such raw material results in significant greenhouse gas savings when refined into fuel.
+The biofuels industry is required by law to ensure that the palm oil it uses is verifiably sustainably produced, and that the use of such raw material results in significant greenhouse gas savings when refined into fuel.
 The biofuels industry is also required to know the exact origin of the palm oil it uses all the way to the plantation level.
 This is where the biofuels industry players like Neste differ from other palm oil using industries.

 Examples of our sustainability projects and cooperation

 Neste has a clear stand against any actions that would cause deforestation.
 We are committed to preventing deforestation in our supply chains and require the same from all our raw material suppliers.
 Our deforestation risks are primarily related to our use of palm oil, which is the reason our efforts in this area are focused on the palm oil industry.

 Our key partner in this area is the Consortium of Resource Experts (CORE).
 This association of Daemeter and Proforest supports us particularly in our continuous efforts to develop the transparency of our raw material supply chains, and in assessing and mitigating the environmental risks of our company’s palm oil supply chain.

 Already in 2015, all our palm oil suppliers committed themselves to No Deforestation including their third-party sourcing.
 We have conducted environmental risk assessments of our palm oil suppliers amd engaged in a dialogue with our suppliers regarding managing the risks at their plantations.
-We have also started offering training to our suppliers to ensure sufficient understanding of our No Deforestation guidelines and to ensure its efficient implementation.
+We have offered training to our suppliers to ensure sufficient understanding of our No Deforestation guidelines and to ensure its efficient implementation.
 We have continued monitoring the progress of their implementation process.
 We have been developing a Supplier Sustainability Portal in collaboration with out suppliers to digitalize and enhance our supplier engagement and monitoring.

 Labor rights and migrant workers

 Neste is committed to the human rights principles of the United Nations' Declaration of Human Rights and the International Labor Organization (ILO) in all its business operations.
 We are involved in the United Nations' Global Compact sustainability initiative, and take an unambiguous stand on harrassment, discrimination, child labor, forced labor, and any exploitation.
 We require the same from all our partners.

 We carry out a due diligence process of all companies before they are selected as suppliers.
 The suppliers' practices related to human rights, such as workers' rights, use of child labor, and forced labor, are also reviewed in the audits.